How to Deploy PostgreSQL on Kubernetes

 Step 3: Create and Apply PostgreSQL Deployment

-1. Create a deployment YAML file.
+1. Create a postgres-deployment.yaml file:

 nano postgres-deployment.yaml